We decided that we were finally done with diapers.

 BEING CONSISTENT WITH VOCABULARY

 One thing I learned about training Pumpkin is that age matters.
 Doctors will gently nudge you into training at your child’s two-year checkup, but that’s not necessarily what works for all kids.
-After the rigors of training Pumpkin, I decided that two-and-a-half was the right age for my kids.
+After the rigors of training Pumpkin, we decided that two-and-a-half was the right age for my kids.
 Genetics?
 Who knows?
 Who cares?
 I wasn’t going to waste my time before Peanut reached that age.

 AFTER THE RIGORS OF TRAINING PUMPKIN, I DECIDED THAT TWO-AND-A-HALF WAS THE RIGHT AGE FOR MY KIDS.
 GENETICS?
 WHO KNOWS?
 WHO CARES?
 I WASN’T GOING TO WASTE MY TIME BEFORE PEANUT REACHED THAT AGE.